ironhack-datalabs/datamad1020/module-1/pipelines-project/README.md

 * **Examine the data**.

-* **Break the project down into different steps** - leverage the stages of the your pipeline.
+* **Break the project down into different steps** - A hundred simple tasks are better than a single complicated one

 * **Use the tools in your tool kit** - your knowledge of intermediate Python as well as some of the things you've learned in the bootcamp.
 This is a great way to start tying everything you've learned together!

 * **Work through the lessons in class** & ask questions when you need to!

-Think about adding relevant code to your project each night, instead of, you know... _procrastinating_.
+* Think about adding relevant code to your project each day, instead of, you know... _procrastinating_.

 * **Commit early, commit often**, don’t be afraid of doing something incorrectly because you can always roll back to a previous version.
+Name your commits well.

 * **Consult documentation and resources provided** to better understand the tools you are using and how to accomplish what you want.
+GIYF.

 * **Have fun!
 Never give up!
 Be proud of your work!**